silnrsi/font-lisu-bosa/documentation/source/faq.md

 #### *This package only includes the "Lisu Bosa Lolo" family.
 Where can I get the full family?*

 The two font families are packaged and distributed separately since most people only need the full package.
-If this package only includes the two-weight "Lisu Bosa Lolo" family you can get the full package from the [Lisu Bosa site](https://software.sil.org/lisubosa/).
+If this package only includes the two-weight "Lisu Bosa Lolo" family, you can get the full package from the [Lisu Bosa site](https://software.sil.org/lisubosa/).

 #### *Can I install both "Lisu Bosa" and "Lisu Bosa Lolo" families?*